reportportal/commons-net/docs/Extensibility.md

 2. Name of an assembly with implementation from previous step should contain `ReportPortal` (e.g. `ReportPortal.MyExtension.dll`)
 3. The assembly should be in the same directory with `ReportPortal.Shared.dll`

+# What can be observed
+`IReportEventsObserver` interface allows to observe such events as:

+- before/after starting/finishing launch
+- before/after starting/finising test item
+- before/after sending log items

+Please, have a look the interface for understanding what actions also can be observed.

 # Examples

 ### 1. Test names updating